Sickle cell disease program

 • Psychologist - Our chronic disease-based psychologist, Jeffrey Karst, PhD, provides inpatient and outpatient support for our children with sickle cell disease and their families.
 These services include behavior management for young children, psychological screening for older children, ongoing counseling for patients and families, and support for nonpharmacological pain management.

-• Social worker - Our program includes a dedicated social worker, Latoya Stamper, MSW, who helps our families access the resources and support they need.
+• Social worker - Our program includes a dedicated social worker, Nicole Barnes, MSW, APSW who works to help our families access the resources and support they need.

 • Genetic counselor - Sickle cell disease is caused by a genetic mutation inherited from both parents.
-Our genetic counselor, LuAnn Weik, MS, helps families understand how the condition occurs, the implications for other family members, and, when appropriate, what sickle cell disease means for patients’ eventual family planning.
+Our genetic counselor, Stephanie Rose, MS, helps families understand how the condition occurs, the implications for other family members, and, when appropriate, what sickle cell disease means for patients’ eventual family planning.

 • Researchers - Our physician researchers conduct clinical research studies, laboratory studies and investigator-initiated trials to learn more about sickle cell disease and its treatments.

-A Children’s Wisconsin hematologist is on call 24 hours a day for children with sickle cell who need urgent medical attention.
+A Children’s Wisconsin hematologist is on call 24 hours a day, 7 days a week for children with sickle cell who need urgent medical attention.
 Children with sickle cell disease who have acute care needs and complications are treated in our Emergency Department.
 Our program has strong collaborations with providers in the emergency department to ensure children with sickle cell disease receive the best and safest care.

 Diagnosis and treatment

 Sickle cell disease is a group of chronic blood disorders that affect hemoglobin, the protein in red blood cells that carries oxygen throughout the body.
-These disorders cause the normally disc-shaped hemoglobin to become misshapen, stiff, and sticky, making it less effective at transporting oxygen and more likely to cluster and form blockages.
-Sickle cell disease can cause several complications, such as chronic anemia, acute and chronic pain, and complications in other organs including the lungs, brain, kidney, spleen, heart and eyes.
+These disorders cause the normally disc-shaped hemoglobin to become misshapen, stiff, and sticky, making it less effective at transporting oxygen and more likely to cluster and form blockages in blood vessels.
+Sickle cell disease can cause several complications, such as chronic anemia, acute and chronic pain, increased risk for certain infections, and can affect the function of organs including the lungs, brain, kidney, spleen, heart and eyes.
 Sickle cell disease requires lifelong comprehensive care.

 At Children’s Wisconsin, our sickle cell disease program begins at diagnosis.
 Most of our patients receive their diagnoses shortly after birth, usually through the Wisconsin Newborn Screening Program.
 At a patient’s first visit, typically by two months of age, the child and family meet with our care team to begin a treatment plan and learn about the complications of sickle cell disease.
-Sickle cell disease complications often occur suddenly and without warning, so our strong focus on education helps parents and guardians prepare and know when and how to seek care when needed.
+Sickle cell disease complications often occur suddenly and without warning.
+We focus on education to help parents and guardians prepare and know when and how to seek care when needed.

 Follow-up visits are scheduled at ages six months and one year.
-After that, we see our children with sickle cell disease annually for a comprehensive evaluation.
-These clinic visits include meetings with the care team, in-clinic laboratory testing, medication refills, radiological studies, and certain immunizations.
-Children receiving medications, such as hydroxyurea, are seen every 2-3months in our outpatient clinic.
-Children who receive chronic red blood cell transfusions or other therapies, are seen more frequently (e.g. monthly) in our Northwestern Mutual day hospital.
+After that, we see our children with sickle cell disease annually or bi-annually for a comprehensive evaluation.
+These clinic visits include meetings with the care team, in-clinic laboratory testing, medication refills, radiologic studies, and certain immunizations.
+Children receiving medications, such as hydroxyurea, are seen every 2-3 months in our outpatient clinic.
+Children who receive chronic red blood cell transfusions or other therapies, are seen more frequently (e.g., monthly) in our Northwestern Mutual Day Hospital.

 Our sickle cell disease team also works closely with other specialists and departments within Children’s Wisconsin to meet the varied needs of our patients.
 For instance, because children with sickle cell disease can experience recurrent pain, we frequently collaborate with the Jane B. Pettit Pain and Headache Center.